 - Weight: 3.64kg

 - Sizes Available: L and XL

-Best Bed Range for Labradors: JOYELF Large Memory Foam Dog Bed, Orthopedic Dog Bed & Sofa
+Best Sofa Bed Option: JOYELF Large Memory Foam Dog Bed, Orthopedic Dog Bed & Sofa

-This well-priced range of orthopedic dog beds is one of the best online in terms of variety and support.
-Boasting a removable cover which you can easily put through the wash, the large dog beds in this line should comfortably support most labrador retrievers.
+This well-priced orthopedic dog bed is one of the best online in terms of variety and support.
+Boasting a removable cover that you can easily put through the wash, the large dog beds in this line should comfortably support most labrador retrievers.
 However, if you’re really not sure, you can always try a smaller size or even go all the way up to XXL.

 You’ll also benefit from an inner to this dog bed which is fully waterproof.
 This also means that the memory foam is protected from bacteria across years of use.
 You’ll even get a free squeaky toy thrown in for the bargain, too!